ContentLEAD/Brafton-Sitefinity-6-Importer/README.md

 Installation

-To install the Brafton Sitefinity Importer, unzip the plug-in folder and place all contents directly into the root folder for your site.
-Within the "Publishing" folder are two files called "XmlPipeImportDesignerView.js" and "XmlPipeImportDesignerView.ascx".
-In Visual Studio, view all files, include the added folder and files, and set the build action of these files to "EmbeddedResource" when building the application.
+To install the Brafton Sitefinity Importer, unzip the importer folder and place all contents directly into the root folder of your application.
+Open the application in Visual Studio, view all files, and include the importer files.
+Within the "Publishing" folder are two files called "XmlPipeImportDesignerView.js" and "XmlPipeImportDesignerView.ascx" -- set the build action of these two files to "EmbeddedResource" when building the application.

 Configuration